reflectoring/reflectoring.github.io/_posts/2017-11-14-gradle-lazy-property-evaluation.md

 }
 ```

 As you can see the real difference to lazy String evaluation is how the closure gets invoked at execution time.
-We invoke the Closure by adding paranthesis to the property name.
+We invoke the Closure by adding parenthesis to the property name.

 Running the modified code again gives us the expected result: